-Course Description Credits 500 level CHBE Fundamental Courses 12 credits 500 level CHBE Courses i OR completion of MEng Report course (CHBE 596) 6 credits 500 level credit CHBE or non-CHBE (Engineering or Science) courses 12 credits Total 30 credits
+Course Description Credits 500 level CHBE Fundamental Courses 12 credits 500 level CHBE Courses i OR completion of MEng Report course (CHBE 596) 6 credits 500 level credit CHBE or non-CHBE (Engineering or Science) courses 12 credits Total 30 credits i.

-- i.
-CHBE courses may include IWME, GBPR and CEEN courses (with the exception of CEEN 501) as space permits. - ii.
 Entering students with Bachelor's degrees from other engineering or science programs, and provisional students may be required to take additional undergraduate courses to improve their background knowledge in the case of the former, or to qualify for full standing, in the case of the latter.
 These additional courses are selected by the MEng Advisor and will not normally be credited as part of the student's MEng program courses.